bodrick/awesome/TOPICS.md

 *   [FortAwesome/vue-fontawesome](https://github.com/FortAwesome/vue-fontawesome) - Font Awesome Vue component
 *   [GoogleChromeLabs/webpack-libs-optimizations](https://github.com/GoogleChromeLabs/webpack-libs-optimizations) - Using a library in your webpack project?
 Here’s how to optimize it
 *   [thedaviddias/Front-End-Checklist](https://github.com/thedaviddias/Front-End-Checklist) - 🗂 The perfect Front-End Checklist for modern websites and meticulous developers
-*   [vuejs/vue](https://github.com/vuejs/vue) - 🖖 Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
+*   [vuejs/vue](https://github.com/vuejs/vue) - This is the repo for Vue 2.
+For Vue 3, go to https://github.com/vuejs/core
 *   [javierbyte/cohesive-colors](https://github.com/javierbyte/cohesive-colors) - Tool that may help you to create cohesive color schemes.
 *   [moklick/frontend-stuff](https://github.com/moklick/frontend-stuff) - 📝 A continuously expanded list of frameworks, libraries and tools I used/want to use for building things on the web.
 Mostly JavaScript.
 *   [dypsilon/frontend-dev-bookmarks](https://github.com/dypsilon/frontend-dev-bookmarks) - Manually curated collection of resources for frontend web developers.